Media in Townsville: Television

 All three main commercial networks produce local news coverage – Seven Queensland and WIN Television both air 30-minute local news bulletins at 6pm each weeknight, produced from newsrooms in the city but broadcast from studios in Maroochydore and Wollongong respectively.
 Network 10 airs short regional 10 News updates throughout the day, broadcast from Hobart.

-National and international news bulletins are shown on each respective network in place of or following local news – four are produced in Brisbane, with a Queensland focus (ABC, Seven, Nine and Ten).
-The Brisbane edition of 10 News First also employs a North Queensland reporter based in Townsville, covering roughly from the tip of Cape York South to Mackay.
+National and international news bulletins are shown on each respective network in place of or following local news – four are produced in Brisbane, with a Queensland focus (ABC, Seven, Nine and 10).
+The Brisbane edition of 10 News also employs a North Queensland reporter based in Townsville, covering roughly from the tip of Cape York South to Mackay.